VideoMasters/VideoDownloaderBot/README.md

     BOT_TOKEN=123:abc # Get from https://t.me/BotFather
-    AUTH_USERS=123,456 # User ids of those who can use bot anywhere without limit GROUPS=123,456 # Chat ids where you wan't many to use the bot HTML_GROUPS=123,456 # Chat ids where you wan't many to use the bot to download from htmls THUMB=thumb.jpg # Url of video thumbnail.
+    AUTH_USERS=123,456 # User ids of those who can use bot anywhere without limit GROUPS=123,456 # Chat ids where you wan't many to use the bot JSON_GROUPS=123,456 # Chat ids where you wan't many to use the bot to download from jsons THUMB=thumb.jpg # Url of video thumbnail.
 Leave to use video's thumbnail NAME=Deshdeepak # Name to send with video
 ```

 ### Instructions
 - /download_link - To download from links
-- /download_html - To download from htmls
+- /download_json - To download from jsons
-- /download_link@bot_username & /download_html@bot_username - To use in groups
+- /download_link@bot_username & /download_json@bot_username - To use in groups